-- Draft Leederville Precinct Structure Plan; - Draft Leederville Town Centre Place Plan; and - Amendment No. 7 to Local Planning Scheme No. 2
+- Draft Leederville Precinct Structure Plan; and - Draft Leederville Town Centre Place Plan.

 BACKGROUND:

 The Leederville precinct is a vibrant hub of activity that is highly valued by both the local and wider community.
 Leederville has a unique character and is known for its alternative atmosphere and café culture, which services its residential catchment as well as the broader Perth metropolitan area.
 The Leederville precinct provides an important hub of local community infrastructure, with the City of Vincent administration and civic centre, library and community centre accommodated in the precinct.